vassilis/bootstrap-extend/README.md

         <span class="last-child">Hover</span>
     </a>

-**Hint**: You can avoid first-child and last-child classes if you just care to support IE9 and newer.
+**Hint**: You can avoid first-child and last-child classes if you plan to support IE9 or newer.

 ---